What is Liposuction?

 How long do I need to wear the compression garment?

-Patients are generally asked to wear the compression garment for 12 – 18 days full time after surgery.
-After that, they can wear it part time for an additional 12 days. *
+Patients are generally asked to wear the compression garment for 30 days following the procedure. *

 Do I go home the same day?

 Yes, you go home after surgery.
 However, it is necessary to have someone take you home and care for you that evening.
 If this is not possible we can provide overnight care.
 It is recommended that you do not drive for the first 72 hours after surgery.

 In most cases you may fly 4-5 days after the surgery as long as you are able to walk around every hour while on the plane.